-The remainder of the site is comprised of a combination of open area bitumen car parks, concrete and bitumen driveways and landscaped areas.
-A memorial plaque, commemorating Ron Harrison, a previous supervisor of the factory is situated at the base of a tree, which is located in the northeastern section of the site (see Figure 37).
-The site legally extends to the Exile Bay foreshore area, however at present, a chain link fence separates the site from the foreshore area.
+The remainder of the site comprises a combination of open area bitumen car parks, concrete and bitumen driveways and landscaped areas.
+A memorial plaque, commemorating Ron Harrison, a previous supervisor of the factory is situated at the base of a tree, which is located in the northeastern section of the site (see Figure 41).
+The site legally extends to the Exile Bay foreshore area, but at present, a chain link fence separates the site from the foreshore area.
 This foreshore area is currently occupied by a public walking path and concrete sea wall.